-- 1. Stimulate adoption of solar power in the affordable housing sector; - 2.
-Improve energy utilization and overall quality of affordable housing through application of solar and energy efficiency technologies; - 3.
+- 2. Improve energy utilization and overall quality of affordable housing through application of solar and energy efficiency technologies; - 3.
 Decrease electricity use and costs without increasing monthly household expenses for affordable housing building occupants; and - 4.
 Increase awareness and appreciation of the benefits of solar among affordable housing occupants and developers.

-Under the initial funding, the MASH Program would operate either until December 31, 2015, or until all funds available from the program's incentive budget had been allocated, whichever event occurred first.
+Under the initial funding, the MASH Program would operate either until December 31, 2015, or until all funds available from the Program's incentive budget had been allocated, whichever event occurred first.

-On October 7, 2013, Governor Brown signed Assembly Bill (AB) 217 into law, providing renewed funding for the MASH and SASH programs at an additional \$108 Million total for both programs and extending both programs through 2021.
+On October 7, 2013, Governor Brown signed Assembly Bill (AB) 217 into law, providing renewed funding for the MASH and SASH programs at an additional \$108 million for both programs and extending both programs through 2021.